- Departments & Services

 A: If there is a safety concern, the City will assess the situation and may shut down (de-energize) portions of the power lines.
 Power outages in Healdsburg are rare and the City’s proactive work – such as ongoing tree trimming and overhead line maintenance -- significantly reduce the need to de-energize lines, but electric outages and public-safety power shutdowns are still a possibility.

-Q: What areas within Healdsburg are most likely to be affected by power shutdowns for public safety?
+Q: What areas within Healdsburg are most likely to be affected by public-safety power shutdowns?

 A: The areas most likely to experience power shutdowns are along the western slope of the ridge east of the golf course and adjacent to the City’s open spaces.
 These areas are within the City’s Wildland Urban Interface (WUI) and by their nature have increased vegetation and risk of wildfire.